 Air Mobility Command (AMC)

-Commercial Airline Executive Advisory Services
+Executive Advisory Services for Commercial Aviation

 CLR furnishes executive-level expertise to provide Air Mobility Command and the Air Mobility Commander executive level advice and analysis on the Airline Industry as it relates to DoD.
 Major topics include fleet changes in the global market, expanding airlift opportunities for the commercial enterprise, CRAF program structure in a dynamic environment, quality of service to enhance customer satisfaction, and organizational structure to support efficient and effective mobility operations across the spectrum of requirements.